tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When sending a HelloRetryRequest, the server MAY provide a "cookie" extension to the client (this is an exception to the usual rule that the only extensions that may be sent are those that appear in the ClientHello).
-When sending the new ClientHello, the client MUST echo the value of the extension.
+When sending the new ClientHello, the client MUST echo the value of the extension and SHOULD subsequently delete the local copy of the cookie value.
-Clients MUST NOT use cookies in subsequent connections.
+Clients MUST NOT reuse cookie values in subsequent connections.

 ###  Signature Algorithms

-The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
+The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms can be used in digital signatures over TLS protocol structures and digital signatures of X.509 certificates.
 Clients which desire the server to authenticate itself via a certificate MUST send this extension.
 If a server
 is authenticating via a certificate and the client has not sent a